Best Chocolate Lava Cakes in Singapore

 Sat to Sun: 9am – 11pm

-To me, Wooloomooloo Steakhouse’s Hot Chocolate Cake ($25), also known as the sore-throat inducing dessert, is one of the top 5 chocolate lava cake in Singapore.
-It is pricey for a dessert, but trust me, it’s worth every cent.
+Wooloomooloo Steakhouse’s Hot Chocolate Cake ($25), also known as the sore-throat inducing dessert, is one of best in town.
+It is pricey for a dessert, but trust us, it’s worth every cent.

 2 Stamford Road